rodrigolemos99/Unbabel-challenge/README.md

 There were many different scenarios considered to see how the program would handle them.

-* <u>**Incorrect input file**</u>: If the input file had more keys than the ones expected or had missing keys, the programm would print a warning informing the user about what is wrong and the execution ends.
-Also, if all file's keys were correct but the values's type were not correct, the programm terminates and another warning is shown;
+* <u>**Incorrect input file**</u>: If the input file had more keys than the ones expected or had missing keys, the program would print a warning informing the user about what is wrong and the execution ends.
+Also, if all file's keys were correct but the values's type were not correct, the program terminates and another warning is shown;

 * <u>**Incorrect timestamp format**</u>: If the timestamps are not in the correct format, which is <u>Year-Month-Day Hours:Minutes:Seconds:Microseconds</u>, the program terminates and the user is informed;